nutellinoit/connectivity-checker-cli/README.md

 In this example `dev` and `qa` are the parameters you need to pass to the check script.
 At least one environment is mandatory.

-The endpoints are an array with elements with:
+The `endpoints` key is an array with elements:

 - `address` address to test
 - `port` the port to check
 - `protocol` the protocol, can be TCP,UDP.
 If omitted, defaults to TCP.

+These targets will be tested with `nc` utility

+The `urls` key is an array with elements:

+- `address` address to test

+These targets will be tested with `curl --proxy`

 Example output: